jacklightbody/jacklightbody.github.io/_posts/2020-11-3-audience.markdown

 title:  "Audience"
 date:   2020-11-3
 ---
+I freely admit that I had no idea what to expect from this exercise.
+But even so, I've already been suprised by the impact of not knowing my audience.
+I don't know the innate biases and backgrounds of the faceless people reading this, and so not can't intuit the most relatable way to frame my ideas.

-One thing that’s already surprised me about this writing is that I don’t know my audience.
-That’s not strictly true— it’s my girlfriend and family (the only ones to who'll actually read this).
+Granted, the premise of this piece is not strictly true.
+My audience is my girlfriend and family, the ones who will actually read this.
 But still.
-My audience could be anyone with an internet connection, at least in theory.
+In theory anyone with an internet connection could read my words.

-I don’t think I’ve ever written a faceless person before.
-It’s liberating and a bit intimidating.
-I can’t know how their own background has shaped how they will take my opinions.
-There’s not necessarily any shared ground between us.
-Instead, it’s my job as the writer to make them feel that shared connection, that spark of empathy.

-As it turns out, I’m really not sure how to do that.
-I think all I can do is be as honest and candid as possible, and hope that my basic humanness shines through.
-Any other way would seem like pandering.
+I’ve never written a faceless person before.
+There’s no shared ground between us, which is liberating and a bit intimidating.
+Instead it’s my job as the writer to create that spark of empathy.
+And I’m really not sure how to do that.
+Beyond being as honest and candid as possible, and hoping that my basic humanness shines through.
+Any other way seems like pandering.

-Maybe I’m approaching this from too analytical a world view though.
-Maybe creators just create, and then accept that some people will like it, and some won’t.
+Maybe I’m approaching this from too analytical a world view.
+Maybe I should just create and accept that it will resonate witb some people and not others.
+Maybe thats what true creators do, the ones with legions of fans.

-I’m not fully convinced by that though.
-After all, lots of sequels are accused of pandering too much to fans.
-So I have to believe that creators are aware of the communities that they create and their feelings.
-And in that case, the work that they do to actively find and cultivate groups of like-minded fans should be commended.
-Even if the actual content is as inane as an instagram influencers ad posts.
+I’m not convinced by that though.
+Celebrities are only human, so I have to believe that they are aware of the reactions to their work.
+It makes my appreciate the work that they do to actively find and cultivate groups of like-minded fans into tight-knit communities.
+Even if the actual content is as inane as advertising for new underwear on instagram.